Osmosis-Wrench/Learn-To-Mod/lessons/Automating MCMs for Fun and Profit.md

 ### From PEX to PSC, and back again

-Unfortunately, some mod authors do not include their source files with their mods.
+Unfortunately, some mod authors do not include their script source files with their mods.
 Instead choosing to only include the compiled PEX files.
 This is where script **Decompilation** comes in.
 By making use of a tool called **Champollion** we are able to convert a compiled PEX script back to a editable PSC source file.

 How this is done will be covered in more detail in the FIXME section of this guide.